 It is important to have an all-in-one screen sharing system with multiple features that meet all your district’s requirements.

-We have reviewed all what screen sharing for teachers can do, but as an IT administrator, what should you prioritize to make your job easier?
+We have reviewed what screen sharing for teachers can do, but as an IT administrator, what should you prioritize to make your job easier?
 In a nutshell, these features are:

 Do you want to try the only screen sharing tool made specifically for education?
 Request a demo from Vivi and enhance your district’s teaching with a friendly edtech tool like screen sharing for teachers.